Food waste collections

 open kitchen caddy with liner

-2. Whenever you need to empty your caddy, tie the top and put it in your outdoor silver food recycling bin.
+2. Whenever you need to empty your caddy, simply tie the bags or tip the contents directly into your outdoor silver food recycling bin.

-hand holding full bag of food waste over a kitchen caddy
+A hand holding a full bag of food waste over a kitchen caddy.

 3. Please put your food waste bin out for collection by 6am every week on your collection day.

-Silver food waste bin with 6am clock image
+A silver food waste bin with 6am clock.

-Food waste bin with handle forward is locked and handle back is open
+Food waste bins showing the handle forward is locked and the handle back is open.

 What can I recycle?